TritonDataCenter/rfd/rfd/0087/README.md

 As mentioned above, the docker endpoints support `until` and `since` which also throw a wrench into the use of Changefeed (discussed below).
-Changefeed does not store any historical data and therefore will now support these features.
+Changefeed does not store any historical data and therefore will not support these features.

 ## Ideas for discussion